-Erik Charles, Xactly’s principal compensation strategist, offers tips for retaining top performers that could’ve spared Maher’s client some pain:
+Erik Charles, Xactly’s VP of Strategic Marketing, offers tips for retaining top performers that could’ve spared Maher’s client some pain:

 - Identify turnover spikes.
 Figure out when you’re most likely to experience turnover.
 Look at your data from the past few years to see if there are spikes at particular times (say, the month after fat bonuses are paid out?)